discos/srt-single-dish-tools/docs/index.rst

    of scans in a fraction of a second.
 For more complicated scans, an interactive interface is also available, albeit with some portability issues that will be solved in future versions (use the ``--interactive`` option).
+   It is possible to avoid regions with known strong sources.
+For now, they need to be specified by hand, with the ``-e`` option followed by a valid ds9-compatible region file containing *circular* regions in the ``fk5`` frame.

 3. The results of the first points are saved as ``HDF5`` files in the same directory as the original ``fits`` files.
 This makes it